Skip to content

 • Sometimes it’s the (really) small things.
 At RAF Coningsby our engineers are using reusable lint-free cotton bags to store removed small components e.g. nuts and bolts instead of plastic bags and we’re investigating the use of lint free cotton to prevent dirt ingress to non-fluid carrying pipework and electrical connectors in lieu of polythene bags or sheets.

 • Switching-out.
-On our hospital contracts, efforts have been made to replace plastic food bags and containers with reusable, recyclable and biodegradable options in our catering departments.
-At Forth Valley Hospital all food-related single use plastics have been removed from site and replaced with vegware alternatives.
+On our hospital contracts, efforts have been made to replace plastic food bags and containers with reusable, recyclable and biodegradable options in our catering departments, not just for serving food to our customers and patients, but also for transporting and storing food around the hospital.

 • Innovative solutions are out there.
 Working with Brakes, we have introduced new milk cartons which are fully recyclable.
 They’re made out of card and the caps are made from sugar cane, to replace all of the plastic milk bottles across our hospital contracts.